active-group/active-clojure/README.md

 ### Applicative Validation

-The `active.clojure.validation` namespace provides utlities for applicative data validation.
+The `active.clojure.validation` namespace provides utilities for applicative data validation.
 It is useful to create validation functions that collect all errors that occured (as opposed to finding only specific or one error) in a purely functional way.